imdone-cli docs

 Alias: a

 Creates a new Jira or GitHub issue either interactively or from provided options.
 The prompts adapt to the selected provider.
+After the new issue is pulled locally, text output includes the issue file path relative to the cwd where imdone add was run.

 Options: